Defining Productivity

 Productivity is an objective property that can be measured if you have the right data.

-Every operationalization of productivity embeds a choice about what matters: speed, quality, satisfaction, business value.
+Every operationalization of productivity embeds a choice about what matters, such as speed, quality, satisfaction, or business value.
 Those are values choices, not measurement problems.

 Better measurement tools produce better management.